monome/docs/docs/modular/ansible/index.md

 ## Kria (Grid)

 This is an updated version of Kria which began as a White Whale alt-firmware.
 While some functionality has changed, a general overview could be understood by viewing the [alt-WW Kria tutorial video](https://vimeo.com/153923660).
+The mode LED will show orange whilst Kria is running.

 ### Interface